naxu0925/Simulating-3D-Lattice-Gauge-Model/README.md

    Here we apply Metropolis algorithm to simulate the equilibrium properties of the 3D Lattice Gauge Model at different temperature.

-   to.h: header file with defination of arrays, functions etc.
+   to.h: header file with declarations of arrays, functions etc.

    to_equ.cxx : functions are defined within this file, such as initialization, Monte Carlo update, taking measurement etc.